AymenRumi/home-listing-pipeline/README.md

 ## Project Overview:

-This project is a scalable and efficient `web scraping` `ETL` (Extract, Transform, Load) solution, designed to scrape real estate data from REMAX.
-It leverages `Celery`, an `asynchronous task queue`, in conjunction with `RabbitMQ` as the message broker.
+This project is `python library` used to implement an efficient `web scraping` `ETL` (Extract, Transform, Load) solution.

+The library uses `Celery`, an `asynchronous task queue`, in conjunction with `RabbitMQ` as a message broker.
 The workers, implemented with `multithreaded` selenium web drivers, allow for parallel celery workers running multithreaded scraping of listings from the REMAX website.
 The extracted data undergoes transformation and validation based on a predefined `data contract` before being stored in an `SQL database` for long term analytics.

-This project is build as a  `PyPI` package to pip install and use to automate the ETL process via scheduled job and deploying celery workers.
+This project is published as a  package in `PyPI` to pip install and use to automate the ETL process via scheduled job and deploying celery workers.

 <!--